3 Ways to Turn Equity Into Cash

 2. Sell your leased car to a neighbor, friend or family member.
 This method requires a bit of trust, so it helps to sell your car to someone you know.
 But this will work with any buyer you find, and it will get you the private-party price for the car, which is higher than the trade-in price dealers pay.

-Here's what you do: After finding a buyer, get him to mail a check for the buyout amount to the leasing company.
-Once you receive the title (the leasing company will only send it to the person leasing the car), sign it to release your interest in the vehicle and give the title to the buyer.
+Here's what you do: After finding a trusted buyer, have that person mail a check for the buyout amount to the leasing company.
+Once you receive the title (the leasing company will only send it to the person leasing the car), sign it to release your interest in the vehicle, and give the title to the buyer.
 The buyer can then register the car and pay sales tax at that time.
-Be careful here, however.
-If the buyer waits longer than 10 days, the state might try to charge you both sales tax, which would wipe out your profit.
+Be careful here, however: If the buyer waits longer than 10 days, the state might try to charge you both sales tax, which would wipe out your profit.

 A way to prevent this, according to the Auto Club of Southern California, is to pay the sales tax and DMV fees as soon as possible and then return to conclude the deal with the title in hand.
 This transaction is called a "lease buyout transfer."
 Contact your state's DMV for more details.

 It's still important to make sure all the numbers add up, however.
 Agree on the exact amount of equity you will receive and look for that amount in the down payment box on the contract.
-Alternately, you can also use the equity to pay the "drive-off fees" to begin a new lease, rather than pay that money out of pocket.
+Alternately, you can also use the equity to pay the fees required to begin a new lease rather than pay that money out of pocket.